 On successfully completing the module students will be able to:

-• systematically and comprehensively understand the roles of debt finance in the modern economy
+1 Systematically and comprehensively understand the trade-offs involved in setting monetary policy in the modern economy

 Back to top